-As part of their energy access strategies, governments should raise their efforts to promote women-centric business models for expanding energy access to all, including at the last mile.
-They should (from SEforALL, 2017c):
+As part of their energy access strategies, governments must raise their efforts to promote women-centric business models for expanding energy access to all, including at the last mile.
+They must (SEforALL 2017c):

-- Leverage the work done by women's networks, including women entrepreneurs and civil society organizations working simultaneously on the delivery of energy services, poverty reduction and gender equality. - Build the capacity of organizations working on womencentric business models to develop technical, business and leadership skills and advocacy capability, with a focus on elevating the level of women to become leaders at all levels. - Expand women's access to finance, by developing financing instruments, mechanisms, and specific loan products for women, including microfinance and mobile banking. - Engage with manufacturers, suppliers and distributors to partner with women's formal and informal networks as distributors/resellers. - Support governments in reforming the business environment for women, including tax administration and regulations, especially for smaller, informal sector firms.
+- Leverage the work done by women's networks, including women entrepreneurs, and civil society organizations working simultaneously on the delivery of energy services, poverty reduction and gender equality. - Build the capacity of organizations working on such business models - to develop technical, business and leadership skills and advocacy capability, with a focus on elevating the level of women to become leaders at all levels. - Expand women's access to finance, by developing financing instruments, mechanisms, and specific loan products for women, including microfinance and mobile banking. - Engage with manufacturers, suppliers and distributors to partner with women's formal and informal networks, as distributors/resellers. - Support governments in reforming the business environment for women, including tax administration and regulations especially for smaller, informal sector firms

-Prioritize clean-cooking fuels and technologies
+Prioritize clean cooking fuels and technologies

-The lack of access to sustainable energy for cooking continues to have severe socioeconomic impacts on the poor-women and children in particular.
+The lack of access to sustainable energy for cooking continues to have severe socio-economic impacts on the poor, women and children in particular.
 While there have been notable advances in electrification, not enough has been done to ensure clean cooking.
-Women should be at the centre of policies and programmes on clean cooking.
-To move away from reliance on solid biomass for cooking, policies and programmes need to reflect local needs and expectations, account for social and cultural factors, clearly address health risks and empower women, as they are the central decision makers in household cooking matters.
+Women should be at the center of policies and programmes on clean cooking.
+To move away from reliance on solid biomass for cooking, policies and programmes need to reflect local needs and expectations, account for social and cultural factors, clearly address the health risks, and empower women, as they are the central decision makers in household cooking matters.

-National governments should be encouraged and supported to demonstrate greater political and financial commitment to ensure that all households in the region switch to clean fuels and clean, efficient stoves and have access to decentralized renewable energy solutions in the short term.
-Supporting R&D of innovative, lowemissions technologies to provide household energy services should be a top priority for the global development agenda (WHO, 2016).
+National governments should be encouraged and supported to demonstrate greater political and financial commitment to ensure all households in the region switch to clean fuels and clean, efficient stoves and have access to decentralized renewable energy solutions in the short term.
+Supporting research and development of innovative, low-emissions technologies to provide household energy services should be a top priority for the global development agenda (WHO 2016).

-Engender energy sector programming through support for national and locally led initiatives
+Engender energy sector programming through supporting national and locally led initiatives

 Advocating for strategies and planning approaches that enable the inclusion of women at every stage of the design, implementation, delivery and monitoring of energy services is critical if those services are to respond to the needs and priorities of women and girls.
-Gender and energy issues are often location-specific.
+Gender and energy issues are often location specific.
 For this reason, adapting strategies to specific gender contexts and energy situations is important.
-In most successful initiatives, local level engagement is a critical success factor with locally driven issue identification, problem solving, know-how, and mobilization of local capabilities.
-In policy arenas-whether for a sector strategy or regulatory change-national and local level engagement is manifested through buy-in and ownership, which translates into greater likelihoods of gender-sensitive provisions being put into practice (SEforALL, 2017a).
+In most successful initiatives, local-level engagement is a critical success factor with locally-driven issue identification, problemsolving, know-how, and mobilization of local capabilities.
+In policy arenas-whether for a sector strategy or regulatory change-national and local-level engagement manifests itself as buy-in and ownership, which translates to greater likelihoods of gender-sensitive provisions being put into practice (SEforALL 2017a).

-- Ensure that energy sector policies highlight the challenge of gender equality and include a visible commitment to addressing it - Mobilize and commit funding for gender and energy programmes and activities within organizations and businesses for research, pilot activities and capacity-building - Establish gender-sensitive targets and indicators for energy sector programmes and routinely report on progress - Include explicit objectives for women's energy access, participation, labour mobilization and leadership in energy infrastructure programme documents - Ensure energy sector projects track the participation of and benefits to women and girls and other disadvantaged groups
+- Ensure that energy sector policies highlight the challenge of gender equality and include a visible commitment to addressing it - Mobilize and commit funding for gender and energy programs and activities within organizations and businesses for research, pilot activities and capacity building - Establish gender-sensitive targets and indicators for energy sector programmes and routinely report on progress - Include explicit objectives for women's energy access, participation, labour mobilization, and leadership in energy infrastructure programme documents - Ensure energy sector projects track the participation of and benefits to women and girls and other disadvantaged groups